 If you are interested in partnering with NIH to further your research, please contact the Technology Transfer office of the appropriate institute for further information and guidance.

 Deciding which type of agreement to use can be a challenge.
-Therefore, the TTC highly recommends discussions with one of our Technology Transfer Specialists or our Invention Development and Marketing Unit to determine which agreement best suits the type of collaboration needed.
+Therefore, the TTC highly recommends discussions with one of our Technology Transfer Managers or our Invention Development and Marketing Unit to determine which agreement best suits the type of collaboration needed.